-W HERE YOU CAN FIND MORE INFORMATION
+WHERE YOU CAN FIND MORE INFORMATION

 We have filed with the Securities and Exchange Commission a registration statement on Form S-11, including exhibits and schedules filed with the registration statement of which this prospectus is a part, under the Securities Act of 1933, as amended, with respect to the shares of common stock to be sold in this offering.
 This prospectus does not contain all of the information set forth in the registration statement and exhibits and schedules to the registration statement.
-For further information with respect to us and the shares of common stock to be sold in this offering, reference is made to the registration statement, including the exhibits and schedules to the registration statement.
-Copies of the registration statement, including the exhibits and schedules to the registration statement, may be examined without charge at the public reference room of the Securities and Exchange Commission, 100 F Street, N.E., Room 1580, Washington, D.C.
+For further information with respect to us and the shares of common stock to be sold in this offering, reference is made to the registration statement, including the exhibits and schedules to the registration statement, including the exhibits and schedules to the registration statement, including the exhibits and schedules to the registration statement.
+Copies of the registration statement, including the exhibits and schedules to the registration about the operation of the Securities and Exchange Commission, 100 F Street, N.E., Room 1580, Washington, D.C.
 20549.
 Information about the operation of the public reference room may be obtained by calling the Securities and Exchange Commission at 1-800-SEC-0300.
-Copies of all or a portion of the registration statement may be obtained from the public reference room of the Securities and Exchange Commission upon payment of prescribed fees.
-Our Securities and Exchange Commission filings, including our registration statement, are also available to you, free of charge, on the Securities and Exchange Commission's website at www.sec.gov.
+Copies of all or a portion of the registration statement may be obtained from the public reference room of the Securities and Exchange Commission filings, including our registration statement, are also available to you, free of charge, on the Securities and Exchange Commission's website at www.sec.gov.